Nanolx/NanoDroid/README.md

 * Magisk
   - with builtin SuperUser
-  - with MagiskManager companion application
+  - with Magisk Manager companion application
 * Nano-Init (init scripts)
   - fstrim (optimize filesystems)
   - logscleaner (clean old logfiles)
   - sqlite (optimize sqlite databases)
+  - selinux (apply changes to selinux files for Samsung devices)
 * Nano-Miitomo (prevents Miitomo crashes on Custom ROMs)
   - Miitomo does not crash because of rooted devices, but it does crash if 'ro.debuggable' is '1'.
 This